philzook58/philzook58.github.io/_drafts/2023-10-19-python-itp.md

+Knuckledragger: An approach to interactive theorem proving in python

 <https://chat.openai.com/share/1bf6bb1a-e224-4d53-a748-b2291994fbe6>

 Building an interactive proof kernel is one of those things that mayb you don't realize you can do.
 Like an operating system or a browser, it's just another kind of program.